- Education and Science»

 - Artemis was so preoccupied with Alexander’s birth that she was not able to save her temple.

-- The Amazons once took refuge in Ephesus, hiding away themselves from Heracles – who had been tasked deities to cast on them punishment ordered by the Olympi
+- The Amazons once took refuge in Ephesus, hiding away themselves from Heracles – who had been tasked by the deities to cast on them punishment.

 - Historical Landmarks: The Great Pyramid of Giza

 The Great Pyramid located at Giza near Cairo, Egypt has ever since secured its position as one of the Seven Wonders of the Ancient World.
-This stupendous piece of architecture was built around 2550 B.C. under Pharaoh Khufu’s rule.
-For more than 4,000
+This stupendous architecture is still standing mightily.

 - Historical Landmarks: The Lighthouse of Alexandria